Ngā iwi taketake me te mate pukupuku: He kaupapa tiritahi mō Aotearoa, Āhitereiria me ngā iwi o Te Moana-nui-a-Kiwa

 - Prof Gail Garvey is an Indigenous researcher who plays a leadership role in Indigenous cancer research in Australia nationally and internationally.
 She leads a National Centre of Research Excellence in Cancer and Indigenous People, and was the organiser of the World Indigenous Cancer Conference in 2016.

-- Teresa Goza (Ngāti Kauwhata, Ngāti Haua, Ngāti Matakore, Ngāti Raukawa) is a health promotor currently working with the Cancer Society, and leading a Waitangi claim relating to unequal outcomes for Māori patients with cancer.
+- Teresa Goza (Ngāti Kauwhata, Ngāti Haua, Ngāti Matakore, Ngāti Raukawa) is an advisor for Cancer Society Wellington, and leading a Waitangi claim relating to unequal outcomes for Māori patients with cancer.

 - Dr Tess Moeke-Maxwell (Ngāi Tai & Ngāti Pōrou) is a Research Fellow for the Te Ārai Palliative and End of Life Care Research Group, School of Nursing, University of Auckland.